jatinbhavsarr/tech_fundings/README.md

 - Learned how to create actionable and clear data visualizations that support investment decision-making.
 - Improved ability to identify key trends and patterns in large-scale financial data.
 - Gained expertise in optimizing Power BI dashboards to handle large datasets while maintaining performance.

----

-This version is well-structured for GitHub, with clear sections for easy navigation and understanding.
-Let me know if you need further refinements!